codewhitesec/HandleKatz/readme.md

 ## Usage

+- **make all** to build HandleKatzPIC.exe, HandleKatz.bin and loader.exe

 **Please note** that different compiler (versions) yield different results.
 This might produce a PE file with relocations.

 All tests were carried out using ```x86_64-w64-mingw32-gcc mingw-gcc version 11.2.0 (GCC)```.
 The produced PIC was successfully tested on: Windows 10 Pro 10.0.17763.
 On other versions of windows, API hashes might differ.